Does This Look Infected?: Lyrics

 "Still Waiting" was written after the September 11 attacks.
 Whibley explained the meaning of the song, saying, "It's not directly about 9/11 or the war on terrorism.
 It's about the war on everything.
 It's about the world as we know it.
 It's no secret that the world doesn't get along and there's all this hatred.
 It's everything to do with how this world functions."
 Whibley stated on the band's DVD, Sake Bombs And Happy Endings, that the album's song "A.N.I.C." is a "special love song" dedicated to Anna Nicole Smith.
 According to him, "A.N.I.C." stands for 'Anna Nicole is a Cunt'."
-Sum 41 member Dave Baksh said that Anna Nicole Smith is "a fuckin' loser" and also said, "Look what she's doing to herself."
+Lead guitarist Dave "Brownsound" Baksh said that Anna Nicole Smith is "a fuckin' loser" and also said, "Look what she's doing to herself."
 Sum 41 stopped including the song in their live performances after Smith died of an overdose in 2007.
-However, they put "A.N.I.C." back into their setlist during the 2012 summer European leg of the Screaming Bloody Murder Tour.
-When Sum 41 performed the song live after Smith's death, the band would not show any disrespect towards her, with Whibley saying that the song "A.N.I.C." stands for "Deryck Whibley is a Fucking Stupid Cunt".
-However, since 2018, Whibley has resumed using Anna Nicole's name in the title.

 Cover and title

 The cover for Does This Look Infected? shows drummer Steve Jocz dressed as a zombie.
 It was chosen months before the title.
-The album was almost delayed by the label because the band members did not have a name for it on time until Whibley thought of the name Does This Look Infected?.
+The album's release was almost delayed because the band members did not have a name for it on time until Whibley thought of the name Does This Look Infected?.
 The whole band laughed at the idea and chose it.
 The same idea was also used on the band's EP Does This Look Infected Too?, except Jocz was replaced with Whibley, also dressed as a zombie.

 Reception

 Critical reception

-Does This Look Infected? has received positive reviews from music critics.
+Does This Look Infected? has received mostly positive reviews from music critics.
 On Metacritic, the album has 75 out of 100.
 E!
 Online said that it "has a clutch of songs that mix chord-y abandon with raging rock riffs--and a heck of a lot of good times".
 Blender also gave it a positive review, saying, "So Sum 41 have grown up... a little....
 It's all relative, and, crucially, it still rocks."